A relativistic compact stellar model of anisotropic quark matter mixed with dark energy: Introduction

-Chapline~\cite{Chapline2004} proposed that a gravitationally collapsing compact star which has mass greater than few solar mass, a quantum critical surface for space-time and an interior region consist of large amount of dark energy compared to the ordinary space-time can be defined as dark energy stars.
-He also predicted that this surface of compact dark energy stars is a quantum critical shell~\cite{Chapline2001}.
-When an ordinary matter which have energy beyond the critical energy $Q_0$ enters the quantum critical region, it decays into constituent products and corresponding radiation takes place outward direction perpendicular to that quantum critical surface.
-For the matter having energy $<Q_0$ they can pass through that critical surface and follow a diverging geodesics inside the stars.
-For the compact objects and compact stars at the center of galaxies the energy of the quarks and gluons inside the nucleons are higher than the critical energy $Q_0$~\cite{Barbierii2004}.
-According to Georgi-Glashow grand unified model nucleons decays in a process in which a quark decays into a positron and two antiquarks.
-So the observation of excess positron in the center of the galaxy may validates the presence of dark energy stars.
+Chapline~\cite{Chapline2004} proposed that a gravitationally collapsing compact star with a mass greater than a few solar masses, a quantum critical surface for space-time and an interior region consisting of a large amount of dark energy compared to the ordinary space-time can be defined as a dark energy star.
+He also predicted that this surface of a compact dark energy star is a quantum critical shell~\cite{Chapline2001}.
+When ordinary matter which has energy beyond the critical energy $Q_0$ enters the quantum critical region, it decays into constituent products and corresponding radiation is emitted in the outward direction perpendicular to that quantum critical surface.
+For the matter having energy less than $Q_0$ these constituent products and the radiation can pass through that critical surface and follow a diverging geodesic inside the star.
+For compact objects and compact stars at the center of galaxies the energy of the quarks and gluons inside the nucleons is higher than the critical energy $Q_0$~\cite{Barbierii2004}.
+According to the Georgi-Glashow grand unified model nucleons decay in a process in which a quark decays into a positron and two antiquarks.
+So the observation of the excess positron in the center of the galaxy may validate the presence of dark energy stars.